Last updated on

 (to learn more about Northwest, check out our Northwest Registered Agent review)

-Are there risks to being your own Registered Agent in Indiana?
+Are there risks to being your own Registered Agent in Kansas?

 In short, there are risks.
 They are not likely to occur, but if they do, you could lose your liability protection.